 “Shall we take Pip and Shackleton to Little Duck?” is probably the most gag-inducing sentence in history.
 Swallow it up though, ’cos Dalston’s all-day fermenting kitchen is actually a lovely place to hole up for an hour or two.
 It’s open from breakfast till dinner (with a very good £10 plus wine lunch deal) and is a simple and tasty option for anything from pappardelle to pie.

 When you’re out and about with your dog, all you want is somewhere comfortable.
 Somewhere that isn’t going to be highly strung, nor have the kind of customers who are going to shriek at something barking at a crisp packet.
 The Coach is just the place.
-The pub-ish atmosphere makes it very comfortable - plus everyone is welcome in the dining room - and the French bistro food makes it somewhere you’ll go back to.
+The pub-ish atmosphere makes it very comfortable - plus everyone is welcome in the dining room.

 You’d think, what with it being named after a type of dog and all, that Greyhound would be teeming with the things.
 All shapes and sizes.
 Like 101 Dalmations but with Thai food as well.
 Unfortunately that’s not the case.
 But they do allow dogs on their big old terrace out front, which makes for an excellent option in good weather.